|Top 10 Penny Stocks +135.78%|

 Most penny stocks have low trading volume and you will often have to pay more when buying a stock or sell it at a discount when you try to sell a stock.
 It is because there aren't that many buyers and sellers and you will have to pay more for slippage costs.
 So only buy penny stocks with high volume.

-Rule #7 - do not fall in love with any stock
+Rule #7 - don't fall in love with any stock

 Rule #8 - Record your trades & learn from your mistakes

 You should have a trade journey that lists all your trades, for both winning and losing trades.
 You should study them and learn from them, especially the losing trades.
 Try to find a pattern and avoid losing trades and learn from your mistakes.

 Rule #9 - don't rely on trading tips

 You should always trade based on your strategies and rules.
 Never trade penny stocks based on tips from penny stock gurus or your friends.
 You can use the tips and do further research yourself, and see if the stock meets your trading criteria, just don't buy or sell the stock purely based on their tips.

 Rule #10 - Follow your own rules closely